FEEDING BABIES AND JUVENILES

 Babies and Juveniles

 Hoglets should be fed with a milk substitute such as Esbilac which contains all the fats, vitamins and minerals they need.
-Under no circumstances should you give them cow's milk.
+Under no circumstances should you give them cow's formula which will kill them.
 Goat's milk with Goat's colostrum may be used for a short period of time if nothing else is available.

 You will need: